emqx/eip/active/0012-zone-based-auth.md

 ## Abstract

-We can define multiple zones with multiple authentication stack on emqx.
+It should be possible to define multiple zones with different authentication stacks.

 ## Motivation